heyaoyu/springboot_review_and_trail/README.md

 4. Mysql using Jooq
 5. Redis and CacheManager
 6. Dubbo
-7. feign using ZK
+7. Feign using ZK
-8. ribbon
+8. Ribbon
 9. Kakfa, RocketMQ
 10. Flink for runtime-stream
+11. Annotation using ApplicationCtx
+12. Interceptor
+13. Actuator

 **Done**